sufone/nasheed/README.md

 - setup media navigator api better
 - make author portaits all square
 - make it mobile first (and only at first)
+- preload pause icon... now it has to load

 ## Dropped